 In either mode, a return value of 0 denoting success, other values denote failures, and should immediately trigger a script failure.

 This is a function that does the actual signature verification work.
-It takes the prefilled data generated earlier, a variable length signerbuffer, and a variable length message buffer as input.
-It then runs the signature verification logic, and if needed, generate data into the identity buffer.
+It takes the prefilled data generated earlier, a variable length signature buffer, and a variable length message buffer as input.
+It then runs the signature verification logic, and then generate data into the identity buffer.
 Identity, can thus be used to compare with fields denoting user identity(for example: public key hash stored in script args).
 This interface is carefully designed to work for many cases:

-- For a recoverable signature algorithm, the signer buffer shall contain the recoverable signature.
-Public key, or public key hash depending on the needs, will be generated and filled to the output buffer.
+- For a recoverable signature algorithm, the signature buffer shall contain the recoverable signature.
+Public key, or public key hash depending on the needs, will be generated and filled to the identity buffer.
 A lock script only needs to validate that the generated public key matches the one specified, most likely in script args.

-- For a non-recoverable signature algorithm, one can put both the actual signature and the public key into the signer buffer for verification.
+- For a non-recoverable signature algorithm, one can put both the actual signature and the public key into the signature buffer for verification.
 In this case, the library shall perform the signature verification, then generate the actual identity from public key.

 In either case, a return value of 0 denoting success, other values denote failures, and should immediately trigger a script failure.

 Lock Script Workflow

 For a lock script confronting to the spec here, it is expected to keep 2 pieces of information somwhere, most likely in the script args part:

 - A hash denoting the signature verification library to use.